joshuawills/X-Compiler/website/mydocs/content/docs/language/project-structure.md

 weight: 1
 ---

-A program is composed primarily of import statements, global variables, functions and type declarations.
+A program is composed primarily of import/using statements, global variables, functions and type declarations.
 In the below example, you can see a high level summary of how all these entities are structured.

-All **import statements** must occur at the top of the file.
+All **import statements** and **using statements** must occur at the top of the file.
 All of the exported entities in the provided file path are loaded into the specified namespace, and can be later accessed with the program using the double colon notation.